chadkluck/serverless-deploy-pipeline-atlantis/README.md

 }
 ```

-This is an overly permissive statement as it allows you access to update any role (`Resource: *`).
+This is an overly permissive statement as it allows you access to update any role (`"Resource": "*"`).
 If it is your own, personal account that is fine, but if you are part of an organization you may be required to add a permissions boundary or scope down the resource to just the role you wish to manage (`arn:aws:iam::990123456789:role/ATLANTIS-CloudFormation-Service-Role`).

 Also note that if you are passing this information to an administrator, they should also update any user roles that only need access to `iam:PassRole` as outlined in IAM Step 3.
 (Though you'll need the role ARN, this can be done before creating the role.)

 #### IAM Step 1: Get the CloudFormationServicePolicy.json file ready

+You can generate the CloudFormation Service Policy one of two ways:

+1. Manually copy the file and do a manual search/replace for each of the 5 parameters.
+2. Use the copy-policy.py script to easily perform the copy and search/replace operation.

+##### Manually Copy and Perform Search/Replace

-1. In the `/iam-cloudformation-service-role/` folder, make a copy of `sample-ATLANTIS-CloudFormationServicePolicy.json`
+1. In the `/iam-cloudformation-service-role/` folder, make a copy of `sample-ATLANTIS-CloudFormationServicePolicy.json` and store it in the `iam-cloudformation-service-role/scripts-cli/generated/` directory.
+Rename it by removing `sample-` and giving it the proper prefix (instead of ATLANTIS if you are not using that as your prefix.)
+The following command will do this assuming you are in the iam directory: `cp sample-ATLANTIS-CloudFormationServicePolicy.json scripts-cli/generated/ATLANTIS-CloudFormationServicePolicy.json`
 2. Open the copy and do a Find and Replace for each of the following:
    - `$AWS_ACCOUNT$` = Your AWS account number. (ex: 990123456789)
    - `$AWS_REGION$` = Your AWS region (ex: us-east-1) This must be the region you will be deploying in.